Preeclampsia - self-careToxemia - self-care; PIH - self-care; Pregnancy-induced hypertension - self-care

 What to Expect

-If you are past 37 weeks, and your blood pressure is moderately elevated, your health care provider will likely advise you to deliver early.
-This may involve getting medicines to start (induce) labor or having a cesarean-section (C-section).
+If you are past 37 weeks and your blood pressure is moderately elevated, your health care provider will likely advise you to deliver early.
+This may involve getting medicines to start (induce) labor or having a cesarean delivery (C-section).

 - If your preeclampsia is severe, you may need to stay in the hospital to be monitored closely.

 - If your preeclampsia is mild, you may be able to stay at home on bed rest.
 You will need to have frequent checkups and tests.